✔ Expert-reviewed for accuracy and completeness. Learn more

 One of a homeowner’s main concerns when buying a new furnace is which brand is most reliable and which one they should buy.
 But while some may be considered better than others, there is no definitive answer.

-This is mainly because the reliability of a furnace often depends on a variety of factors, including how well maintained it is, and arguably more importantly, the quality of workmanship of the installation.
+The reliability of a furnace often depends on a variety of factors, including how well maintained it is, if it’s properly-sized for your home, and importantly, the quality of workmanship on the installation.

 Something most Canadian homeowners may not realize is that the HVAC contractor you select to buy your furnace from is just as important as the brand of furnace you choose.